 The test drivers reported a great increase in both horsepower and torque but found some weaknesses in the exhaust system and heat management.
 The engine was also reportedly too powerful for the rear-wheel drive chassis which made the car very difficult to drive, hence confirming the need for a new-four wheel drive design.
 The fitment of such a system to the 037 had been denied by Lancia’s management despite the pressing efforts of chief design engineer Sergio Limone.

 Some initial safety concerns were put forward by the engineers’ use of fairly small diameter tubing for the car’s space-frame construction paired with a cabin made out of composite panels and very thin bodywork parts.
 However, Abarth engineers were one of the first rally teams to rely on computer assisted torsion and bending figures and tests.
 Much reinforcement was thus implemented from the chassis’ original design thanks to those tests.

 The prototype was extensively tested while disguised as a military vehicle to fool onlookers.
 The resulting tests revealed that, although the car could weigh as little as 890 kg / 1960 lbs (per the class rules), the chassis and brittle bodywork were not strong enough to withstand repeated abuse.
 As such, reinforcements had to be made to both aspects of the car to make it reliable enough for competition.
 In actual rally form, the resulting strict minimum race weight was 950 kg / 2100 lbs for tarmac events.
-Further reinforcements had to be made for tougher dirt rallies which resulted in a 1050 kg / 2315 lbs race weight.
+Further reinforcements had to be made for rougher dirt rallies which resulted in a 1050 kg / 2315 lbs race weight.